chris1610/sidetable/README.md

 | alive       |         0 |     891 | 0          |
 | alone       |         0 |     891 | 0          |

-Another really useful function is the subtotal function.
-Trying to add a subtotal to grouped pandas data is not easy. sidetable adds a `subtotal()` function that makes it very easy to add a subtotal at one or more levels of a DataFrame.
+Another useful function is the subtotal function.
+Trying to add a subtotal to grouped pandas data is not easy. sidetable adds a `subtotal()` function that makes adds a subtotal at one or more levels of a DataFrame.

 The subtotal function can be applied to a simple DataFrame in order to add a Grand Total
 label: